 About Irish Colcannon

-Mashed potatoes have always been a favorite of mine, but when I discovered they could be even better?
-As in, creamy mashed potatoes with even better flavor and even better toppings?
+Classic mashed potatoes are always a fan-favorite side dish, but what if I told you they could be even better?
+As in, creamy mashed potatoes with even more flavor and even more toppings?

-If you haven’t tried this traditional Irish dish yet, there’s no better time than the present, and you’ll be so glad you tried it.
+If you haven’t tried this traditional Irish dish yet, there’s no better time than the present (perfect for St Patrick’s Day!) and I promise you’ll be so glad you tried it.
 Your side dish game will never be the same.